Business Schools in New Jersey

 Bayonne sits at the terminus of pipelines originating in Texas and Oklahoma, making New Jersey one of the most important states for oil refining in the U.S. This, coupled with the success of New Jersey’s technology companies has helped New Jersey to make a huge impact on international trade.

-New Jersey exports $37 billion in goods to foreign markets every year, supporting high-paying jobs for international business specialists, logistics and distribution managers and more.
+New Jersey exports $37 billion in goods to foreign markets every year, supporting lucrative positions for international business specialists, logistics and distribution managers and more.
 Finished goods and raw materials leaving New Jersey and bound for foreign markets around the world account for approximately 2.6 percent of all international exports from the United States.
 The largest of these are:

 - Petroleum – $2.8 billion